Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 {{< figure
     src="bcm56846.svg"
     alt="ascii art"
-    caption="Broadcome Ethernet IC configuration in our switch"
+    caption="Broadcom Ethernet IC configuration in our switch"
     >}}

-I was unfortunately unable to find a full data-sheet describing this IC's internals in details.
+I was unfortunately unable to find a full data-sheet describing this IC's internals in detail.

 As such, I did the next best thing I could think of...